Finding Volumes with Definite Integrals

 Thus, the "length" of the $i^{th}$ cuboid along the $y$-axis can be expressed in terms of some chosen $x_i^*$ in the $i^{th}$ sub-interval as $$y_{right} - y_{left} = \sqrt{r^2-(x_i^*)^2} - \left(-\sqrt{r^2-(x_i^*)^2}\right) = 2\sqrt{r^2-(x_i^*)^2}$$

-With the width, length, and height of the $i^{th}$ cuboid established, the volume of the $i^{th}$ cuboid must then be given by $$\textrm{Volume of the } i^{th} \textrm{ cuboid} = h \cdot 2\sqrt{r^2-(x_i^*)^2}\,\Delta x$$ Summing the volumes of all the cuboids, we can then express an approximation for the volume of the cylinder as a Riemann sum: $$\textrm{Approximate Cylindrical Volume } = \sum_{i=1}^{n} h \cdot 2\sqrt{r^2-(x_i^*)^2}\,\Delta x$$ To get the exact area, we simply find the limit of the above Riemann sum as the number of rectangles, $n \rightarrow \infty$ (and thus, the limit as $\Delta x \rightarrow 0$).
-As our $x$ values ranged from $x=-r$ to $x=r$ in the formation of these approximating cuboids, we can express this limit with the definite integral, $$\int_{-r}^{r} h \cdot 2\sqrt{r^2-x^2}\,dx$$ Doing the integration quickly however requires a special technique called trigonometric substitution, that we have not yet discussed.
-Currently without this technique (don't worry, we'll pick it up soon), and not wanting to just blindly believe this definite integral equals the desired formula for the volume of a cylinder, $V=\pi r^2 \cdot h$, let us take a step back and pick apart the structure of the above work to prove a broader result that will give us this volume and many others as quick corollaries.
+With the width, length, and height of the $i^{th}$ cuboid established, the volume of the $i^{th}$ cuboid must then be given by $$\textrm{Volume of the } i^{th} \textrm{ cuboid} = h \cdot 2\sqrt{r^2-(x_i^*)^2} \cdot \Delta x$$ Summing the volumes of all the cuboids, we can then express an approximation for the volume of the cylinder as a Riemann sum: $$\textrm{Approximate Cylindrical Volume } = \sum_{i=1}^{n} h \cdot 2\sqrt{r^2-(x_i^*)^2}\,\Delta x$$ To get the exact volume $V_{exact}$, we simply find the limit of the above Riemann sum as the number of rectangles, $n \rightarrow \infty$ (and thus, the limit as $\Delta x \rightarrow 0$).
+As our $x$ values ranged from $x=-r$ to $x=r$ in the formation of these approximating cuboids, we can express this limit with the definite integral, $$V_{exact} = \int_{-r}^{r} h \cdot 2\sqrt{r^2-x^2}\,dx$$ Noting the symmetry of the circle area relative to the $y$ axis we can simply double the value of the related definite integral from $x=0$ to $x=r$.
+Then, pulling out the constant multipliers, we have $$V_{exact} = 2 \int_{0}^{r} h \cdot 2\sqrt{r^2-x^2}\,dx = h \cdot \left(4 \int_{0}^{r} \sqrt{r^2-x^2}\,dx\right)$$ Observe that the part in the parentheses is precisely the area of the cylinder's circular base, as previously found to be $A = \pi r^2$ in our brief previous discussion of trigonometric substitution.

-Indeed, assuming the cuboids all have width $\Delta x$ and length $f(x_i^*)$, for some appropriate function $f$ relative to the bounding curves of the base area extruded, then the sum of the cuboid volumes gives us an approximate volume $$\textrm{Approximate volume } = \sum_{i=1}^n h \cdot f(x_i^*) \Delta x$$ while the sum of the rectangular areas approximates the base area $$\textrm{Approximate base area } = \sum_{i=1}^n f(x_i^*) \Delta x$$
+Assuming the cuboids all have width $\Delta x$ and length $f(x_i^*)$, for some appropriate function $f$ relative to the bounding curves of the base area extruded, then the sum of the cuboid volumes gives us an approximate volume $$\textrm{Approximate volume } = \sum_{i=1}^n h \cdot f(x_i^*) \Delta x$$ while the sum of the rectangular areas approximates the base area $$\textrm{Approximate base area } = \sum_{i=1}^n f(x_i^*) \Delta x$$

 ‡ : Just to connect this back to the cylinder whose base area was bound by two semicircular curves, notice there we had $f(x) = 2\sqrt{r^2-x^2}$.